rjgildea/flask-dataviewer/README.md

 # Flask Dataviewer Application

 Provides a Flask web service to extract the images from nexus files.
-It is based on dials to generate images.
+It is based on dials to generate images (dials v2.1.3+).
 Need to use dials.python to get the correct environment.

 gunicorn_runner allows the app to run on the command line but with worker threads.